Redistricting

 Representative Government and Representation United States

 Most state governments have Internet websites featuring information about their redistricting practices and policies.
-Examples of general resources on redistricting can be found at the following sites which describe post 2000 population census redistricting.:
+Examples of general resources on redistricting can be found at the following sites which describe post 2000 and 2010 population census redistricting.:

 Census Bureau Redistricting Site